Mateo-Coello/TgFuseFs/README.md

    the script as this mantains the connection of the client with Telegram's API.

 ### Functionalities
 Watch the demo video of the implementation (https://youtu.be/L7njmKKhQvs) to know the functionalities of the file system.
 Only the commands presented and *cp* are available , the commnad *mv* will not work but could be implemented as well.
+In addition, a distinct version of *telethon* will display errors because of diffrences in methods implementations.
+In such way, consider using telethon's 1.24.0 version or search in the documentation to solve the issues created because of the new changes introduced to the library.

 ### Reference
 Davoli, R., Sbaraglia, D. M., Lodi, D. M., & Maffei, R. TgFuseFs: How High School Students Can Write a Filesystem Prototype.